Honkai: Star Rail Tier list

 • Meta Characters (T1, T1.5, T2) - characters in this bracket make clearing the content a breeze, but compared to the Apex characters they require more work from your side.
 Either their team options are more restrictive, they require bigger Relic investment or they possess a notable weakness or downside.
 Still, they are all great and won't disappoint you if you give them what they need to shine,

-• Niche Characters (T3 & T4) - characters in this bracket are lacking in one or many fields of their role.
+• Off-meta Characters (T3 & T4) - characters in this bracket are lacking in one or many fields of their role.
 These characters still possess the ability to clear all content with the right build, endgame blessing, team or enemy line-up but have much lower play rates and success rates than Meta and Apex characters,

 • The Forgotten Ones (T5) - characters in this bracket struggle.
 A lot.
 Either their kits simply don't work in the mode or they require a ton of investment and love to be able to work.
 Just avoid them unless your husbando or waifu landed here and you believe in the power of love.